-"The UW Connect Service is now utilized by 25 UW Schools/units including, the Integrated Service Center, Foster School of Business, Health Sciences Shared Service Center, and UW Bothell.
-Some units use the service to manage local IT support as well as local finance and HR support.
-Along with this success, there is a recognized need for continuing to advance a UW-wide Service Management approach supported by shared practices, templates, and tools. ...
+"The UW Connect Service is now utilized by 25 UW Schools/units ... there is a recognized need for continuing to advance a UW-wide Service Management approach supported by shared practices, templates, and tools. ...
 An Enterprise Service Management Investment to minimize this barrier would support scale and repeatable processes and create a common platform facilitating collaboration and service delivery across organizational boundaries."